csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Justin Jenkins and Josiah Vergonio - iPhone RC Car

 - [**Documentation**](https://github.com/user-attachments/files/29302840/iPhone.RC.Car.-.Jenkins.Vergonio.pdf)
+- **Abstract**: This project will use an iPhone/iPod Touch to view live video feed from a wireless video camera and control the movemement from the Radio Controlled (R/C) Car.

 ## Jason Davis - Mobile Ad Hoc Networking

 - [**Documentation**](https://github.com/user-attachments/files/29302850/Jason.Davis.-.Mobile.Ad.Hoc.Networking.pdf)
+- **Abstract**: A mobile ad hoc network consists of wireless mobile hosts that communicate with each other in the absence of a fixed infrastructure.
+A few characteristics of the mobile ad hoc network (MANET) consists of having wireless connections, being self-organized, and having no fixed infrastructure.
+There are many people who can all automobile drivers.
+There are many approaches that attempt to make ad hoc networking efficient and optimal as possible.
+One algorithm that has been proposed is Multicast flooding.
+Flooding is said by many to be the simplest multicast routing algorithm.
+Flooding can be used to deliver packets to nodes within a location-based multicast group.
+Another algorithm is the location-based multicast algorithm, which uses multicast flooding with a defined forwarding zone.
+There are several proposed schemes that attempt to improve accuracy of multicast delivery and the overhead of the multicast delivery, although there is a trade-off between accuracy and overhead.

 ## Joshua Joseph - Joseph & Sons

 - [**Documentation**](https://github.com/user-attachments/files/29302890/Joshua.Joseph.-.Joseph.Sons.pdf)
+- **Abstract**: This database is used to electronically keep track of estimates given by Joseph and Sons Termite and Pest Control and customers who the estimates are given to.

 ## Josiah Vergonio - Senior Portfolio Parts 1 and 2